vlp1602/vlp1602.github.io/PartialDefrag.md

 [NINA Protocol](https://www.ninaprotocol.com/releases/partial-defrag-scandisk) (Staff Pick, JB Johnson): *"Prickly compositions pulled from the dregs of hard drive compression"*
 <br>

+**Memory Recoil**
+DL + Limited Edition CD on [STRATA](https://www.instagram.com/strata.edition/) (04.12.25).
+*"Shifting from swirling sound design to teetering piano motifs, Memory Recoil ventures deeper into the heart of the hard drive, where the haunted remnants of compressed data are mechanically recombined into uncanny, heartfelt confabulations."*

+Listen & Support on [Bandcamp](https://strataedition.bandcamp.com/album/memory-recoil) + [NINA](https://www.ninaprotocol.com/releases/partial-defrag-memory-recoil-83qmmak3a9u1) *(Physical copies available on Bandcamp only)*

 **ScanDisk**
 ScanDisk is the debut AV release of Partial Defrag on [STRATA](https://www.instagram.com/strata.edition/) (29.11.24).